ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 ### 8.5 Weighted imputation links

-In some cases it may be appropriate to use an imputation link which is an average of imputation links for more than one period.
-In the simpllest case this could be the average of two links.
+In some cases, it may be appropriate to use an imputation link which is an average of imputation links for more than one period.
+In the simplest case this could be the average of two links.
 Two further parameters would need to specified: the time lag (k) and the weight (w) given to each period.
 In this case the imputation link is calculated
 as: